emc211/optane-kdb-report/README.md

 ### Steps for further investigation or post could involve
 - enhancing query testing, have load balancer infront of rdbs and compare replacing 1 dram rdb with 3 optane rdbs.
 Ensure latency not an issue due to write contention and confirm that query impact not affect slow down mitagated by extra services available to run them.
+- using optane for large static tables that take up alot of room in mem but are queried so often take to long to have written to disk. .e.d flatfile table you load into hdbs or reference data tables saved in gateways
+- replay performance - we have seen write contention so be interesting to exploer how replay would work for pmem rdbs.
+This would probably stress test the write performance to the pmem mounts.
+May need to batch upds and and write to dram as intermediary

 <a name="authors"/>